Q: What is my service day?

 A: Items that will not fit into a waste container should be broken down into 4ft. long bundles not weighing more than 75 lbs.
 Each bundle should be secured for easy handling.

 A: Please do not place batteries, fluorescent light bulbs, tires, liquids, paint, propane tanks, gas mowers, combustible materials or any materials deemed hazardous in your garbage containers or out for collection period.
-To displose and/or recycle their contents, see Household Hazardous Materials.
+To dispose and/or recycle their contents, see Household Hazardous Materials.

 Q: Why didn’t Rumpke collect my recycling?
 I placed it in a corrugated cardboard box.

 A: Rumpke drivers are not trained to look for recyclables in a cardboard box.
 They are looking for the red recycling bins while on their routes.
 If they see a box that has not been broken down and cut into 3′ X 3’ pieces, they assume that it is garbage.
-All recycling that is not in the red bin must be clearly marked RECYCLABLES and in plain site when the drivers go by.
+All recycling that is not in the red bin must be clearly marked RECYCLABLES and in plain sight when the drivers go by.

 Q: Why types of materials are recyclable?